Ufa-Pavillon am Nollendorfplatz: Metropolis

 Announcements that Fritz Lang's Metropolis would be shown at the Ufa-Pavillon am Nollendorfplatz had appeared as early as 6 January 1927.
 The cinema's exterior was coated all over with a shimmery silver paint, and illuminated by floodlights; the statue over the entrance was covered by a huge replica gong which featured towards the end of the film.
-Metropolis received a double world première on 10 January 1927: a gala première at the Ufa-Palast am Zoo, where the director, film crew and cast were in the audience along with the German President Marx, and a lower-key première at the Ufa-Pavillon am Nollendorplatz.
+Metropolis received its gala première on 10 January 1927 at the Ufa-Palast am Zoo, where the director, film crew and cast were in the audience along with the German President Wilhelm Marx.
+It transferred the next day to the Ufa-Pavillon Nollendorfplatz."
+A review which appeared the following day: "The film "Metropolis", after its premiere yesterday at the Ufa-Palast am Zoo, will be screened from to-day on at the Ufa Pavilion at the Nollendorfplatz.
+The film continued to show for about four months at the Ufa-Pavillon, the only cinema in the whole of Germany where it could be seen.
+It was accompanied by Gottfried Huppertz's specially-written score, which was conducted by Richard Etlinger at the premiere.